odraencoded/jisho-kioku/README.md

 6. Click the "Load unpacked extension..." button or similar
 7. Select `<directory where you unzipped the thing>/jisho-kioku-master/jisho-kioku`
 8. Done.
 It's installed!

+### Other Browsers

+1. Reconsider your browser choices.